 Security Alert - Debt Collection Scam

-Cash America International, Inc. and its subsidiaries (Cash America, Cashland, SuperPawn, and Payday Advance) along with many other lenders have been targeted by an unknown group that is making telephone collection calls attempting to collect debt on our company’s behalf.
+Cash America International, Inc. and its subsidiaries (Cash America, Cashland, SuperPawn, and Payday Advance) along with many other lenders have been targeted by an unknown group that is making telephone collection calls and/or sending emails attempting to collect debt on our company’s behalf.
 We want to inform you that these calls are not being made by us or anyone affiliated with us.
 The Cash America family of companies values all of its customers and we are working directly with authorities to stop these fraudsters.

 Recognizing Fake Collectors

 Our in-house collectors follow strict policies and procedures, industry best practices, and comply with the law.
 These fraudulent collectors do not.
 You should be suspicious that a collection caller is fraudulent if:

 - You have never received a cash advance from/through Payday Advance, Cashland, Cash America or SuperPawn.